Swiss police give a resounding 'yes' to bodycams after successful pilot

-Following a satisfactory pilot which started in 2019, police officers from the canton of Vaud and the city Lausanne in Switzerland have decided to continue to wear bodycams.
+Following a satisfactory pilot which started in 2019, police officers from the canton of Vaud and the city Lausanne in Switzerland have decided to continue wearing bodycams.

 According to Pierre-Antoine Hildbrand, councillor of Lausanne, the tone changes and people behave better once a police officer announces he is going to activate the camera.

-Bodycams also provide evidence from the frontline, allowing police officers to demonstrate their take on events more effectively and potentially providing evidence that will stand up in court.
+Bodycams also provide evidence from the frontline, allowing police officers to demonstrate their take on events more effectively and recording evidence that will stand up in court.